Snkz/mongoose-rollback/README.md

 Requires \_id field to exist and be a valid ObjectId field (12 byte string / 24 char hex)

-A new field \_version is added to the model, this can be ignored safely.
+A new field _version is added to the model, this can be ignored safely.
+An index can be set for this in the plugin options.

 The \_\_v field is used by mongoose to help with concurrent updates, this is not altered in anyway.

+Refer to model/model.js for an example on how to set it up.

+The rollback model is stored in a seperate collection, the name is specified in the plugin options, \_hist is appened to the name.
+It is recommended you use the same collection name as the Schema you intend to keep history for.

 ## API